 Watashi wa Kevin ni okashi o moratta.

-I got candy from Kevin.
+I received sweets from Kevin.

 この花は誰からもらったの?